-Your Anaesthetist will discuss the benefits and risks associated with the different anaesthetic options, as well as any complications or side effects that can occur.
+Your Anaesthetist will explain the anaesthetic to you and discuss any choices you may have.
+They will discuss the risks and benefits associated with the different anaesthetic options, as well as any complications or side effects that can occur.
 It is difficult to separate the risks of the anaesthetic from the risks of the operation and your general health.
-The risks to you as an individual also depend on whether you have any other illnesses and personal factors such as whether you smoke, consume alcohol heavily or are overweight.
+The risks to you as an individual also depend on whether you have any other illnesses and personal factors such as whether you smoke or are overweight.